We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 That's right.

-So his favorite ways to get a point across was to use a parable, a story about something.
+It's one of his favorite ways to get a point across was to use a parable, a story about something.

 So enjoy your battery.

-Like a lot of these things, uh cobalt as well, cobalt are being cobalt being dug out of the mines uh by young children operating uh at slave wages and uh situation that kills them.
+Cobalts are being cobalt and being dug out of the mines by young children operating at slave wages and a situation that kills them.

-And guard goldsmith, good to see you, guard.
+And Guard Goldsmith, good to see you, Guard.

-Liberty Conspiracy says last year, the very U.S. government bureau tasked with promoting EV travel, banned EV bikes and scooters from being brought into their Colorado building for fear of fire.
+Liberty Conspiracy says, last year, the very U.S. government bureau tasked with promoting EV travel banned EV bikes and scooters from being brought into their Colorado building for fear of fire.

 That's right.

-Uh Jason Barker, nice of the storm, good to see you.
+Jason Barker, nice to storm.

-It says uh AI is good for memes, but not for real art.
+He says, AI is good for memes, but not for real art.

-Meme images and music, and that's really you know what it does.
+And that's really what it does.

-I mean, a meme just kind of picks up on a theme and imitates it, and that's precisely what AI is.
+I mean, a meme just kind of picks up on a theme and imitates it.

 I think the real danger is that it is a very effective tool for pulling together data and for doing searches and surveillance that can be used to control us.